One-step learning algorithm selection for classification via convolutional neural networks: Experimental Results

+\ref{tabResTree} shows that the alternative meta-learning approach is not as successful as the proposed CNN.
 The proposed method makes successful recommendations 78.2\% of the time compared to 65.2\% with the standard two-step approach (15 of the 23 datasets).
 From the 15 hits, 11 correspond to the second best model.
 In this sense, the alternative method is worse than the proposed CNN at identifying the best performing classifier.